Daily Radar

 Daily Radar was a news aggregator and portal site for Future US's male-oriented content, including sports, film and television, and video games.

-Daily Radar started as a gaming website like IGN, GameSpy and GameSpot, and was later renamed and relaunched in the UK as GamesRadar.
+Launched in October 1999, Daily Radar started as a gaming website like IGN, GameSpy and GameSpot, and was later renamed and relaunched in the UK as GamesRadar.
 The site was run by Imagine Media (now Future) and consisted of many editors that contributed to Imagine's print publications.
 A victim of the dot-com bubble burst, Imagine closed Daily Radar in 2001, weeks shy of E3.
 The Washington Post later noted that Daily Radar was among multiple "popular video-game news sites" to close in 2001, alongside CNET Gamecenter.

 Popular culture

 Its name has since been the inspiration for the name of a satirical website, The Daily Raider.
 It has also been the subject of jokes in the webcomic Penny Arcade.